- Probably one of the most common errors that you may ever run into on a Windows PC is the Your computer ran into a problem issue.

 Note: The high percentage of RAM usage can be caused by a specific application that you may have installed recently.

-To recap, here’s the list of causes that are the reason of ‘Your PC ran into a problem and needs to restart’ on WIndows 10 and 8:
+To recap, here’s the list of causes that are the reason of ‘Your PC ran into a problem and needs to restart’ on Windows 10:

 - A recent hardware of System changes